+- Toxins (e.g. bacterial food poisoning)

+- Medications (e.g. too much caffeine)

-- Digestive system has trouble breaking down a food (example: lactose, a natural sugar in milk) - Is not life-threatening - Usually limited to upset digestion, such as stomach pain or gas
+- Intolerance (e.g. inability of substances in the digestive system to break down lactose, a natural sugar in milk)

+- · Are not life-threatening

+- Usually limited to upset digestion, such as stomach pain or gas